This Lemongrass and Thai Basil Mojito is sweet, fizzy, and just a little bit exotic.

 Strain the syrup, pressing down on the lemongrass to extract all of the flavor.
 This simple syrup will keep in the fridge for about 4 weeks.

 Need more fizzy summer cocktails in your life?
 I strongly suggest you try a Coconut Mojito.
 You’ll thank me later.
 Still need more fizzy La Croix-based drinks?
-The Grapefruit Crush is delightful, as is a Blackberry Lime Vodka Fizz.
+The Grapefruit Crush and Orange Creamsicle Crush are delightful, as is a Blackberry Lime Vodka Fizz.